mononoken/chess/LOG.md

   Also, a king still has the board as a boundary as well.
 The step limit is an additional limitation it has.
 A limitation that simply does not apply to bishop and rook.

+  ---

+  What is the difference between putting behavior in a module vs a class?

+  In my head now, the difference is that a class instantiates objects, while a module just shares methods/behavior.
+Instantiated objects have instance variables.

+  For this problem with chess project, this is the solution I am thinking to try:

+  `Piece` class composed with a moveset.
+Each piece type has a moveset class such as `RookMoveset`.
+Each moveset shares a role using a shared module, `Movable`.

+  There will be a test that each moveset must pass to play the `Movable` role.

 20221213
   I was thinking today what are the things that the program should unquestionably do in the eyes of the user.
 I came up with: